DeepLabCut/DeepLabCut/README.md

         author = {Eldar Insafutdinov and Leonid Pishchulin and Bjoern Andres and Mykhaylo Andriluka and Bernt Schiele}
     }

-    @misc{1804.03142,
+    @article{Mathisetal2018,
-    Author = {Alexander Mathis and Pranav Mamidanna and Taiga Abe and Kevin M. Cury and Venkatesh N. Murthy and Mackenzie W. Mathis and Matthias Bethge}, Title = {Markerless tracking of user-defined features with deep learning}, Year = {2018},
+    	author = {Alexander Mathis and Pranav Mamidanna and Taiga Abe and Kevin M. Cury and Venkatesh N. Murthy and Mackenzie W. Mathis and Matthias Bethge}, title = {Markerless tracking of user-defined features with deep learning}, year = {2018},
     	Eprint = {arXiv:1804.03142},
     }